Some thoughts on the recently concluded Entwistle murder trial in Massachusetts.

 Civil or criminal, jury or jury-waived, the same principles of persuasion apply.
 Generations of lawyers have spent their careers thinking about these principles, trying to understand, refine and apply them.
 The huge number of uncontrollable variables in a courtroom make trial persuasion an art rather than a science, but as in all competitive activities, even small advantages can increase your odds, so lawyers keep studying and trying.

 Some of the most basic principles of trial advocacy are well accepted by now.
 One of these is captured by the expression: “tell them what you’re going to tell them, tell it to them, and them tell them what you told them.”
 In a trial, this rule of advocacy applies most importantly to what lawyers call the “theory of the case.”

-Every experienced lawyer knows the persuasive importance of “primacy” (the first things the jury hears) and “recency” (the last things they hear).… Read the full article “Thoughts on the Art of Persuasion and the Defense in the Entwistle Case”
+Every experienced lawyer knows the persuasive importance of “primacy” (the first things the jury hears) and “recency” (the last things they hear).… Read the full article

 We need more laughs in the legal profession, believe me.
 Lawyers take themselves way too seriously – and I’m putting that very politely.